gary-crowe/harden/README.md

 # harden
 Ansible code to harden Azure image.
-This code security hardens to Linux 8 Benchmark™, v2.0.0, released 2022-02-23 (CIS)
+This code security hardens to Linux 8 Benchmark™, v2.0.0, released 2022-02-23 This profile includes Center for Internet Security® Red Hat Enterprise Linux 8 CIS Benchmarks™ content.

 There are 2 playbooks:
 | PlayBook    | Description |